It’s that time of year where germs are just getting passed around at schools and public places. Here are some tips to keep the germs away.

 #5 – Balance Activities with Bedtime

-As a parent these days, we seem to spend most of our free time shuttling our kids from one activity to another.
+Parents these days seem to spend most of their free time shuttling kids from one activity to another.
 While it’s important for their health and immune systems, physical activities need to be followed with rest.
 Young children between the ages of 6-12 should get 9-12 hours of sleep each night and 13-18 year olds need 8-10 hours of shut eye.
 Not only does sleep help ward off illness, it also helps with children’s emotional health, focus and cognitive function.

 If the germs do get you and your family, you can stop by one of our many Olathe Health Family Medicine offices.
 We offer same-day priority scheduling and walk-in services.
 For more information, call 913-782-2224.